jbcodeforce/eda-studies/docs/techno/kafka/producer.md

 ![](./images/exactly-one-0.png)

-Sometime the brokers will not send acknowledge in expected time, and the producer may decide to send the records again, generating duplicate...
+Sometime the brokers will not send acknowledge in expected time, and the producer may decide to send the records again, generating duplicate records...

 ![](./images/exactly-one-1.png)